 Susan received her License in Alcohol and Drug Counseling (LADC) after completing internships at Mission Detox Center in Plymouth, MN, and at Minnesota Alternatives.
 She also completed a mental health internship at Minnesota Alternatives and is now a Licensed Professional Clinical Counselor (LPCC).
 With a double major in neurobiology and psychology,

 Susan received her Bachelor of Science degree from the University of Wisconsin, Madison.
 Previously, she was involved in research settings as she completed her degrees.

 Anne has a Master of Science degree from Drexel University in Philadelphia and bachelor’s degree from Cornell University, both in nutrition science.
 Earlier in her career, she provided nutrition and behavioral counseling to clients with weight problems in an outpatient setting.
 She went on to write 6 books on nutrition and weight management, including the Thin for Life books, as well as 2 books on addiction and recovery.

 She spent nearly a decade researching addiction treatment and recovery for her award winning books including Inside Rehab (Viking Penguin, 2013) and the New York Times best seller Sober for Good (Houghton Harcourt 2001.)
 Through her extensive study of the addiction treatment system, she became inspired to work in the field and went through Progressive Recovery Coach training, as well as attended a CRAFT (Community Reinforcement and Family Training) workshop with Robert Meyers, Ph.D.
-With our director, Paula DeSanto, Anne co-leads our family support group.
-She also facilitates long-term peer support groups our program graduates and leads some behavioral self-care groups for clients in treatment.
+With a mental health professional, Anne co-leads our family support group.
+She also facilitates long-term peer support groups and leads some skills groups for clients in treatment.